Next: SOLVE PHASE

 BASELINES allows to specifically select the baselines to be used.

 SOLVE HOLOGRAPHY MASK npanels p1 p2 p3 ...

-Indicates the ring NOT to be used for paraboloid fit.
+With keyword RINGS, indicates the ring NOT to be used for paraboloid

 Options for fitting.
 With keyword ANGLE, SOLVE HOLOGRAPHY ASTIGMA-